colinmarc/wobsite/code/googlemapsdrawing.md

 ...
 Drawing Polygons with the Google Maps API
 -----------------------------------------
 ![polygons!](/mapsdemo.png)

 I was tooling around with the google maps API like two years ago and figured out how to draw polygons on a google map.
-Recently I found that code and decided to clean it up and upload it to github for all to see.
+I recently found it while sifting around in old code.
+Enjoy!

 * [demo](/maps_demo.html)
 * [github page](http://www.github.com/colinmarc/google-maps-draw-polygon)